 I transformed a running club from pen and paper to a realtime online experience with Pocketbase.

-Published 2025-04-20 (ISO 8601)Since 2003, the heart of Gunn Runners South Melbourne beat to the rhythm of feet pounding the pavement around Albert Park Lake every Tuesday night.
-But behind the scenes, the pulse of their timekeeping was a little more analogue.
-Picture this: a volunteer armed with a clipboard, a pen, and a printed sheet.
-As runners registered, names were meticulously matched to bib numbers.
-Then, the real challenge began at the finish line – frantically scribbling down times as runners crossed, often in groups, hoping we got them all down on the sheet in order.
-It was slow, prone to errors, and incredibly stressful for the volunteers, especially on busy nights.
-I knew there had to be a better way.
+Published 2025-04-20 (ISO 8601)Since 2003, Gunn Runners South Melbourne, affectionately known as “Gunnies”, has hosted a run on pretty much every Tuesday night of the year.
+Somewhere between 2003 and 2023, Gunnies decided to start keeping track of people’s times with a clipboard, a pen, and a printed sheet.
+As runners registered, names were matched to bib numbers.
+Then, the real challenge began at the finish line – with volunteers frantically scribbling down times as runners crossed, often in groups, hoping to get them all down on the sheet in order.
+It was slow, prone to errors, and incredibly stressful, especially during summer when we saw 50+ runners coming along.

 For the backend, I chose Pocketbase, an open-source backend-in-a-box solution.
-It provides the database, real-time subscriptions, user authentication, and file storage needed, all manageable through a simple admin UI.
-I set up hosting for this efficiently on Fly.io.
+It provides the database, real-time subscriptions, user authentication, and file storage, all manageable through a simple admin UI.
+I set up hosting for this efficiently on Fly.io which costs our club a mere $5 per month - or one person’s running fee!

 The Gunnies App tackles the old system’s flaws head-on: